OSGConnect/OUTDATED-tutorial-stashcache-blast/README.md

      	queue 2

-The executable for this job is a wrapper script (blast_wrapper.sh) that takes as arguments the blast command that we want to run on the compute host.
-We specify which query file we want transferred (using HT Condor) to each job site with the 'transfer_input_files' command.
-This job also requires OASIS, and at lest 2 GB of disk space for input files, which we specify with the 'requirements' and 'request_disk' commands.
+The executable for this job is a wrapper script (*blast_wrapper.sh*) that takes as arguments the blast command that we want to run on the compute host.
+We specify which query file we want transferred (using HT Condor) to each job site with the *transfer_input_files* command.
+This job also requires OASIS, and at lest 2 GB of disk space for input files, which we specify with the *requirements* and *request_disk* commands.

 Note the one additional line that is required in the submit script of any job that uses StashCache:

 	+WantsStashCache = true

-Finally, since there are 2 query files we queue 2 jobs with the 'queue 2' command.
+Finally, since there are 2 query files we queue 2 jobs with the *queue 2* command.
 Because we have used the $(Process) macro in the name of the query input files, only one query file will be transferred to each job.

 ***
 Now, let's take a look at the job wrapper script which is the job's executable: